maryammagdy123/Quiz-App/README.md

 Quiz questions are provided by the [Open Trivia DB](https://opentdb.com/), a free to use, user-contributed trivia question database.

 ## Contact
-For more projects and updates, visit my GitHub: [https://github.com/maryammagdy123/Quiz-App](https://github.com/maryammagdy123/Quiz-App)
+For more projects and updates, visit my GitHub: [https://github.com/maryammagdy123](https://github.com/maryammagdy123)

+## Repository
+The source code for this project is available at: [https://github.com/maryammagdy123/Quiz-App](https://github.com/maryammagdy123/Quiz-App)